-Before getting into the topic why you should implement ERP, you need to know what is ERP and the benefits of Implementing Enterprise resource planning software.
+Before getting into the topic of Why you should implement ERP, you need to know What ERP is and the Benefits of Implementing Enterprise resource planning software.
 Well, let me brief about ERP.
-In simple terms ERP means a software application which can be used by organisations for managing their operations.
+In simple terms, ERP means a software application that can be used by organizations for managing their operations.

-In short every organisation which has a perfect ERP implemented will have better control, requires less manpower, data access will be easier, user security will be in place, reports are available online and any kinds of data analysis can be done then and there.
-Only thing is make sure, the implementation should be perfect and should be done by experienced hands.
+In short, every organization with a perfect ERP implemented will have better control, requires less manpower, data access will be easier, user security will be in place, reports are available online, and any data analysis can be done then and there.
+The only thing is to make sure the implementation should be perfect and should be done by experienced hands.